-Developed by PCORnet, the Common Data Model version 3.0 (CDM), is a method of organizing data into a standard structure to enhance its usability in research.
-The CDM, along with REACHnet’s Global Patient Identification (GPID) system, enable the creation of a single health record for each patient composed of records from any partner institution where care was delivered.
-Currently, there are 3.6 million lives in the CDM.
+The PCORnet Common Data Model (CDM) is a method of organizing data into a standard structure to enhance its usability for research.
+The CDM, along with REACHnet’s Global Patient Identification (GPID) system, enable the creation of a single health record for each patient composed of records from any partner health systems where the patient received care.

-REACHnet’s partners map patient data from their internal health records to CDM specifications and transfer the CDM to REACHnet’s datacenter.
-Previously a research query to find patients with a Date of Birth in a given range would have to be re-written at each institution to reflect the design of their electronic medical record.
+REACHnet’s partner health systems map patient data from their electronic health records to CDM specifications and transfer the data to REACHnet’s datacenter.
+Previously, a research query to find patients meeting certain clinical criteria would have to be re-written at each institution to reflect the design of their electronic medical record system.
 Not only is this time consuming, but it also increases the chance for errors.
-Using the CDM, however, the exact same query can be run at all sites and all results received will be in the same format.
-This design facilitates interoperability, expedites the research process, and reduces duplication of efforts.
+Using the CDM, however, a query can be run at all sites, and all results will be in the same format.
+This design facilitates interoperability, expedites the research process, and reduces duplication of effort.

-The CDM is a limited dataset which means that the only Protected Identifiable Information (PII) is dates such as birth dates, encounter dates, procedure dates, among others.
-The composition of the CDM as a limited dataset eliminates many of the risks associated with PII as names, social security numbers, addresses, and other elements that lead to identity theft are absent.
-However, the lack of PII makes it difficult to match patient across health systems and more accurately identify them for research studies that require a richer longitudinal level of data.
-To solve that challenge, REACHnet has created a Global Patient Identification (GPID) system that matches patients without the sharing of identifiable information.
+The CDM is a limited dataset, which means that the only Protected Health Information (PHI) elements are dates, such as birth dates, encounter dates, procedure dates, among others.
+The composition of the CDM as a limited dataset eliminates many of the risks associated with PHI, as names, social security numbers, addresses, and other elements that are inherently identifiable are absent.
+However, the lack of identifiers makes it difficult to match patient records across health systems to create deduplicated, longitudinal records.
+To solve that challenge, REACHnet implemented a Global Patient Identification (GPID) hashing and matching algorithm that links patient records without sharing identifiable information.